Damon Dash: Personal life

 In 2005, Dash married fashion designer Rachel Roy, whom he had dated prior to his relationship with Aaliyah.
 They met when she was working as an intern at Rocawear.
 Together they have two daughters, Ava Dash (born December 7, 1999) and Tallulah Dash (born May 14, 2008).
 Following their divorce in 2009, they had a bitter custody battle.

 Dash has a son, Dame "Boogie" Dash (born November 28, 1991), with former girlfriend Linda Williams.
 Boogie stars in the reality television show Growing Up Hip Hop.
 He also has another son, Lucky, born in 2004 with Cindy Morales.

 Dash and his fiancée Raquel Horn have a son, Dusko Dash, born on November 14, 2020.

+Dash is a first cousin of the actress Stacey Dash.

+On September 5, 2025, he announced that he had filed for Chapter 7 bankruptcy with over $25 million in debt.

 Legal issues

 In 2012, rapper Curren$y sued Dash for $1.5 million for releasing his music without permission.
 Dash's attorney released a statement that Dash released the music on fair grounds.

 In 2014, Dash was ordered to pay Linda Williams, the mother of his son Boogie, $50,000 for causing her to be prosecuted on harassment charges in 2009.

 In April 2015, Dash's ex-wife, Rachel Roy, accused him of domestic abuse and filed for a restraining order.
 Roy was awarded sole custody of their daughters.
 The court granted Roy and her daughters with a three-year restraining order against Dash.
 Days later, Dash filed a $2.5 million claim against Roy in asserted damage for allegedly mishandling their joint fashion business, Royale Etenia.

 In 2018, Dash settled a suit he filed against director Lee Daniels requesting $5 million to recoup a $2 million investment with interest.
 Lee had received financial support from Dash early in his career, and reportedly failed to repay him despite his subsequent success.

 In November 2019, Dash was arrested for failing to pay more than $400,000 in child support.
 Dash was in New York City for an unrelated Federal Court appearance when he was arrested for two warrants.
 The first warrant was issued in April 2015 in the Supreme Court in New York County case of Cindy Morales; he owed $62,553 since 2012.
 The second warrant was issued in March 2019 in the Bronx Family Court case of Rachel Roy.
 He was ordered to pay her $341,991 and $25,000 for attorney fees in 2015.
 Dash reportedly paid more than $1 million to be released.